Directed by: Roland Emmerich

 Starring: Halle Berry, Patrick Wilson, John Bradley

 Moonfall is the latest extravaganza from the modern-day master of disaster himself, Roland Emmerich.
-But while I usually enjoy his exercises in global destruction quite a lot, this one is a massive disappointment.
+But while I usually enjoy his exercises in global destruction a lot, this one is a massive disappointment.

 So, the story: The moon is knocked from its orbit and comes careening towards Earth.
 A small team of cardboard characters, including a NASA bigwig, a renegade astronaut and a geeky conspiracy theorist will have to save us.
 Gravity goes haywire and stuff gets destroyed while our heroes work through their relationships.
 Plus a tacked on crazy science fiction twist.
 Ugh.